CNC-IISER-BHOPAL/Tiny-ImageNet-Visual-Recognition-Challenge-IITK/README.md

 ## Authors
 * Ayush Dabra
 ## Acknowledgments
 I express my sincere thanks to Dr. Laxmidhar Behera, who provided me with the opportunity to work on this project.
-I pay my deep sense of gratitude to Dr. Vipul Arora, without whose valuable guidance and supervision the project couldn't have been completed.
+I pay my deep sense of gratitude to Dr. Vipul Arora, without his valuable guidance and supervision the project couldn't have been completed.